calyx-servicios/grupopgk/subscription_templates/README.rst

 * Go to Sale Order > Products > Products

 * Enable "Is subscription" and see the modification on the field.

+* Return to Sales Order and create new orders.

 Known issues / Roadmap
 ======================